Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 • Potential for cold drafts in living spaces

 An open attic door essentially negates the purpose of insulation, allowing valuable heated air to escape into an unconditioned space.
 This continuous loss of warm air forces the heating system to work harder, consuming more energy to maintain comfortable temperatures in living areas.
+The same issue applies to air conditioned homes, where leaving the attic door open can disrupt climate control and reduce cooling efficiency.

 Increased Heating Costs